 If you’re looking to go further faster, the path is pretty clear.
 You can cut through the noise and work with me one-on-one to address specific needs you’re struggling with relating to the Native American flute.
 I’ve worked with hundreds of students from all over the world to improve their flute playing, helping them get more out of their flute journey.

-This past week I started two brand new Facebook Communities where students whom I’ve worked with can grow even further.
-The difference between these two private Facebook Groups is the following:
+I have a Facebook Community where students whom I’ve worked with can grow even further.

 - You must have had purchased sheet music, backing tracks, e-books, tutorials or DVDs from me and/OR have taken private lessons from me or attended a workshop.
 Join me here!